The Benefits of an Early Bedtime — Tips from the Sleep Lady

 I often get questions from parents about their children’s inability to stay asleep.
-These questions usually involve night wakings, children who refuse to go to sleep at ‘bedtime’, or early risers.
+These questions usually involve night waking, children who refuse to go to sleep at ‘bedtime’, or early risers.
 I’ve found that quite frequently these same children have bedtimes that push past the recommended 7-8:00 p.m. mark, sometimes as late as 10:00 p.m. or midnight!
-This is a common problem, and there’s a surprisingly easy fix: you need to establish an early bedtime.
-I know that many parents are fearful of the old adage ‘early to bed, early to rise’, but in the case of our children, it just isn’t true.
+This is a common problem, and there’s a surprisingly easy fix: bedtime.
+Learn the benefits of an early bedtime:

 Why Have a Consistent Bedtime?

 I stress consistency quite a bit, and that’s because it’s incredibly important, not only for your baby’s sleep, but also for her confidence.
 Knowing that her needs are met consistently helps reassure her, as well as provides your child with the confidence that you will respond to her needs appropriately.
-When it comes to bedtime, consistency is key.
+To best reap the benefits of an early bedtime, consistency is key.
 This is especially true of small children, who have much shorter wakefulness windows than their parents.

 We have talked about flexible schedules before, and they’re so incredibly important, especially when it comes to bedtimes.
 Keep a regular bedtime, started by a soothing bedtime routine about 30 to 60 minutes prior.
 To further encourage sleep, try to keep your evenings quiet: turn off the television, draw the blinds, read a book, do some puzzles, and limit high-energy activities.
 This will cue your child’s body to start producing melatonin, which helps encourage sleep.